-Theme: Creating Effective Engagements with CBP
+Creating Effective Engagements with CBP

 This workshop is a spinoff of the ADSA workshops that have been held to address aviation security.
 The Department of Homeland Security, Customs and Border Protection (DHS-CBP) has funded a new series of workshops dedicated to CBP.
 The format of the workshop is designed to encourage discussion during presentations.
 The feedback received from the ADSA workshops indicates that the discussion is what differentiates workshops from other meetings and conferences.

-Presentations will be given in the following areas:
+Presentations was given in the following areas:

 - CBP’s needs for enhanced technologies and processes and methods for informing CBP of emerging technologies

-- Financial models for engaging with CBP
+- Financial incentives for engagement

 - DHS-CBP and other regulatory agencies discussing problems that need novel solutions